 Zotz Candy first originated in Italy and was made by G.B Ambrosoli, until being distributed to North America in 1970, by Andre Post Inc

 Zotz Candy comes in Cherry, Apple, Watermelon, Blue Raspberry, Orange, Grape and have recently added Strawberry to the mix.
 The slogan for this candy is perfectly fitting

 "Where The Fizz Izz!".
 With their fizzy eruption of flavourful sourness, the retro candy called Zotz stands out as one of the 1970's best candies!

-The delicious retro candy of the1970's remains.
+The delicious candy from the 70s remains.
 It may have been the era of disco, bell bottoms and polyester, but while the world has changed, one thing we'll always hold onto is our sweet 1970's candy memories